virtualsach/virtualsach.github.io/src/content/blog/defining-network-ansible-nsxt.md

 ---
-title: "Defining the Network: Deploying NSX-T with Ansible"
+title: "Infrastructure as Code: Deploying the Entire Network with Ansible"
 date: 2020-07-22
 description: "Manually creating 100 VLANs took 3 days.
 I wrote an Ansible playbook to do it in 4 minutes.
 If your infrastructure isn't in Git, does it even exist?"
 draft: false